A woman from Port Isaac has offered a cash reward for anyone with information after her cat was shot with an air rifle.Read the full story ›

 Hundreds of mourners gathered near Port Isaac this afternoon to say a final farewell to the Fisherman's Friends singer Trevor Grills.
 The 54-year-old died as he was getting ready to perform at a gig almost two weeks ago.
 A private service was held for him at St. Endellion Church.

-The North Cornwall fishing village of Port Isaac is in mourning tonight after the death of a member of the sea shanty group Fisherman's Friends.
-Singer Trevor Grills died in hospital after he was critically hurt in a freak accident at the weekend.
+The funeral of a member of the Cornish sea shanty group Fisherman's Friends will take place later.
+Singer Trevor Grills died in hospital after he was critically hurt in an accident at a music venue.